 4. Documented requirements from the Project's stack holders.

-5. Other resources like access rights for data from all the required sources, all the required hardware and software setup, etc.
+5. Other resources include access rights for data from all the required sources, hardware and software setup, etc.

-Software Engineers with data handling experience, along with the additional knowledge on Data Warehouse or Data Science in general.
+Software Engineers with data handling experience and additional knowledge on Data warehouses or Data Science in general.